What are the best experiences to do in Sardinia? Here are 5 fascinating and tasty ideas to discover timeless Sardinian places, flavors and traditions.

 What does Sardinia remind you of?
 You're probably thinking about white sandy beaches, emerald sea, and majestic yachts from which, who knows, your next conquest might peep out!

 The postcard-perfect panoramas of the coast are the most recognisable calling card of this part of the island.
 Nevertheless, in the words of D.H.
-Lawrence, “This land resembles no other place.”
+Lawrence, “This land resembles no other place".
 Here you will find a region as mysterious and ancient as its history and traditions, extremely varied landscapes, flavours, and scents that you will hardly forget.

 5. Exploring Anglona and Romangia

 Anglona, a land of plateaus overlooking the Gulf of Asinara, is dotted with sites of cultural interest.
 These include the Malaspina castle in Osilo, the Gothic co-cathedral of Sant'Antonio Abate and the Doria castle in Castelsardo, and many remains of the Nuragic civilisation.
+Castelsardo is also the main stage of Musica sulle Bocche Festival, one of Europe's most famous shows: an unmissable and eco-sustainable event starring quality music in places with relevant landscape and historical features.

 Romangia lies near the ancient Roman colony in Sardinia, Turris Libisonis (today's Porto Torres).
 This land of hills, vineyards and olive groves is one of the oldest terroirs in Italy.
 The region also includes Sorso and Sennori, two towns famous for their wines (they produce the sweet Moscato di Sorso-Sennori).